Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

       cd /home/root/app/
       ./setup.sh

 *  Export the environment variable “XCLBIN_PATH” with path pointing to xclbin.
-If it's not exported, `/media/sd-mmcblk0p1/dpu.xclbin` will be the default xclbin path.
+If it is not exported, `/media/sd-mmcblk0p1/dpu.xclbin` will be the default xclbin path.

 *  Run the command to execute the application
    .. code-block::